datta-TG/SparkIBMCloud/README.md

 # Install Spark in IBM Cloud

-AApache Spark is a Big Data solution oriented to data processing.
+Apache Spark is a Big Data solution oriented to data processing.
 This documentation will teach you how to install Spark in the IBM Cloud using the Kubernetes Cluster Service.

 ## Pre-requisites